cs-uob/COMS20012/docs/labs/lab6.md

 **Description:** The code [format.c]([../code/format.c](https://github.com/cs-uob/COMS20012/blob/master/docs/code/format.c)) contains a format string bug when it calls `printf(welcome)` at line 30.
 It then asks to enter a pin (line 31-32).
 If the entered pin equals a randomly generated number (created by calling `rand()`), you are authenticated properly.
 The secret pin is stored in the `spin` variable, which is on the stack.
 Your job is to get this pin by using the format string bug.
 Steps to follow:
 1. Start your VM (same vagrant steps, but you don't have to install the VM.
 Just go to the directory where your Vagrantfile is and `vagrant up` followed by `vagrant ssh`. )
-2. `cd /vagrant`.
-Use `tmux` and split the terminal, you can do this by first running `tmux` and then pressing `Ctrl+B` followed by `%`, you navigate between the terminals (or 'panes') with `Ctrl+B` and then the left or right key.
-See [this](https://tmuxcheatsheet.com/){:target="_blank"} for more tmux commands.
-It is also possible to use `vagrant ssh` in another window as in the previous lab.
-3. In one pane, compile the program `gcc format.c -o format`
+2. In one pane, compile the program `gcc format.c -o format`
-4. Run the program `./format`
+3. Run the program `./format`
-5. It will ask to enter your name.
+4. It will ask to enter your name.
 Use `%x-%x-%x ...` as your name.
-6. For each additional `%x`, you will see some hexadecimal number being printed.
+5. For each additional `%x`, you will see some hexadecimal number being printed.
 You need to try each of these additional numbers to see if this is the pin that will "authenticate" you.

 Note: the numbers are printed in hex, but you need to enter pin in decimal.
-In order to convert the hex to decimal, use `echo $((0xhex_num))` on the other pane.
+In order to convert the hex to decimal, use `echo $((0xhex_num))` in another terminal.
+To do so, on a different terminal (lets call it TermB, and the already runing terminal as TermA), run `vagrant ssh`.
+USe this TermB to convert the number from hex to decimal.

 ## B. Stack Buffer Overflow